uvipen/QuickDraw-AirGesture-tensorflow/README.md

 * **Run an app which you could draw on a canvas**

 ## Camera app
-In order to use this app, you only need to use your hand to draw in front of the camera. the middle point of your hand will be detected and highlighted by an yellow circle.
+In order to use this app, you only need to use your hand to draw in front of a camera/webcam. the middle point of your hand will be detected and highlighted by a red dot.
 When you are ready for drawing, you need to press **space** button.
 When you want to stop drawing, press **space** again
 Below is the demo by running the sript **camera_app.py**:
 <p align="center">
   <img src="demo/quickdraw_airgesture.gif" width=600><br/>